Helmare/PcSleepTimer/README.md

 5. Run command ```electron-builder build --windows```

 The app files will be built in the ```dist``` folder.
 If you need to build for other operating systems, replace ```--windows``` with your OS specific flag (Linux: ```--linux```, Mac: ```--mac```).
 Other OS flags can be found [here](https://www.electron.build/cli).

+**Note: This has not been tested on linux or mac.
+Any contribution on that front will be greatly appriciated!**